 The Marcellus Shale Environmental Summit was held this week at the Renaissance Hotel in downtown Pittsburgh.
 Inside were some 120 people listening to speakers talk on the topic of using technology to treat drilling wastewater so that the wastewater doesn’t end up in Pennsylvania’s waterways.
 Most people would agree that’s a good thing.

 Drillers who have been active in both Pennsylvania and West Virginia are now turning their sites on Eastern Ohio where a slice of the Marcellus Shale formation sits.
-"The economies around us are benefiting from drilling.
-You see it in Pennsylvania, it’s real; you see it in West Virginia, it’s real.
-Now it’s here, and […]

 U.S. Senator Bob Casey (Democrat, Pennsylvania), keeps wanting to get the feds involved in gas drilling in his state, and he looks for any excuse to do so.
 The latest excuse involves two house explosions in Bradford Township, PA, one on Dec.
 12, the other on Feb.
 28. Casey claims both explosions are due to natural gas drilling in the area, even though the state police fire marshal is still investigating and has not yet come to that conclusion.

 Representatives from Poland visited the National Research Center for Coal and Energy at West Virginia University on Tuesday to learn more about drilling for shale gas.
 Poland recently discovered a shale layer in their country similar to the Marcellus Shale layer in the Eastern U.S., and they want to get help with tapping it.